CognitiveJ/wssimulator/README.md

 # Distribution
-There are 2 ways to use WSSimulator; as a standalone application or to embed it into an application
+There are 2 ways to use WSSimulator; as a standalone application or as an embedded Java library;

 ## In Standalone Mode
 WSSimulator is packaged here and supports been executed on both *nix & windows systems;